scala/scala-parser-combinators/admin/README.md

   1. Create a GitHub "Release" (with a corresponding tag) via the GitHub web interface.
+  2. The release will be published using the Scala and JVM version combinations specified in `scalaVersionsByJvm` in `build.sbt`.
+     - If you need to release against a different Scala version, include the Scala version and the JVM version to use in the tag name, separated by `#`s (e.g., `v0.1.1#2.13.0-M1#8`).
+       Note that the JVM version needs to be listed in `.travis.yml` for the build to run.
-  2. Travis CI will schedule a build for this release.
+  3. Travis CI will schedule a build for this release.
 Review the build logs.
-  3. Log into https://oss.sonatype.org/ and identify the staging repository.
+  4. Log into https://oss.sonatype.org/ and identify the staging repository.
-  4. Sanity check its contents
+  5. Sanity check its contents
-  5. Release staging repository to Maven and send out release announcement.
+  6. Release staging repository to Maven and send out release announcement.